Grimaldo Canella: Family

 He married a local noblewoman, and had several children, including Oberto, who was known as "Oberto, son of Grimaldo."
 In patronymic terms, this was "Oberto Grimaldi," making this son of Grimaldo the first of the family known to bear the surname of Grimaldi.

-During Grimaldo's lifetime his family already lived in the Genoese area between what would be the Church di San Luca, erected by his son Oberto and his father-in-law around 1180, and the sestiere called della Maddalena.
+During Grimaldo's lifetime his family already lived in the Genoese area between what would be the Church of San Luca, erected by his son Oberto and his father-in-law around 1180, and the sestiere called della Maddalena.
 In this age the Grimaldi began their ascent among the largest families of the Republic of Genoa, involved in the first struggles of the time.

 In this context, the figure of Grimaldo therefore stands as that of the eponymous progenitor, the famous consul whose descendants wanted to keep his name as the surname of the same family.
 As progenitor Grimaldo is placed between the dark history and the beginning of the fame of the family.
 In fact, historians and heraldists have fabled about him ancestries and mythical origins.

 Instead, his figure began to have serious studies only in the modern age even if the unknown on the real origin of the Canella still remains.
 After nine centuries the name and memory of Grimaldo are still preserved and he is looked upon as the founder of the Grimaldi family.

 A century later, in 1270, the families of Grimaldi and Fieschi were forced into exile from Genoa.
 The Grimaldis ended up in the towns around Nice.
 They made their first attempt to seize the fortress of Monaco in 1297, although they did not control it permanently until 1419.
 Thus the family became Princes of Monaco.